|

 History:

-Buena survived the CTA's® 1947 takeover, but was one of 23 stations closed in their North-South Route service revision August 1, 1949.
+Buena station survived the Chicago Transit Authority's 1947 takeover, but was one of 23 stations closed in the CTA's North-South Route service revision on August 1, 1949.
 The concept of "local" stations, of which Buena's low usage was only suited, was not a part of the A/B skip stop concept and the station was closed.

 |